Euro-Balkan Film Festival: 2022

 The 5th edition took place from November 29 to December 4, 2022.
 The festival was opened with a discussion on Balkan cinema between Jasmila Žbanić and Francesco Ranieri Martinotti, and the screening of Quo Vadis, Aida?
 12 films were selected for the main competition, including The Albanian Virgin by Bujar Alimani, Darkling by Dusan Milic, Christos Passalis&Syllas Tzoumerkas's The City and the City, etc.

 2023

 The 6th edition went on from 7 to 13 November 2023.
 The jury included Elma Tataragic, Gregor Bozic, Wilma Labate, Amedeo Pagani, Mario Bova, and Roland Sejko.
 Best Director award went to Sara Kern for Moja Vesna (Slovenia-Australia co-production), Best Film — Safe Place by Juraj Lerotić (Croatia/Slovenia), Best Actress — Ksenija Marinković for Have You Seen This Woman?, Best Short — Things Unheard Of by Ramazan Kiliç, Best Actor — Goran Marković and Juraj Lerotić for Safe Place by Juraj Lerotić (Croatia/Slovenia), Special Mention — Granny’s sexual life by Urška Djukić & Émilie Pigeard, Best Screenplay — Air Hostess-737 by Thananis Neofotistou.

 2024

 On 20–21 April 2024, the festival hosted a two-day preview in Tirana.

+2025

+The festival took place on 30 October — 6 November, 2025.
+Afterwar by Birgitte Stærmose took the main prize.
+Little Trouble Girls by Urška Djukić won Special Mention Young Perspective Award.